cfpb/design-system/docs/pages/contributing-to-the-cfpb-design-system.md

       * Are existing Design System components not sufficiently able to serve your product or users’ needs, thus requiring the need to create a new component?

       * Is the proposed component different in more than one major way from existing components in the Design System?
-If the proposed component is different from and existing component in only one way (for example color), it would likely be better to add it as a variant of the existing component.
+If the proposed component is different from an existing component in only one way (e.g. color), it would likely be better to add it as a variant of the existing component.

       If you were able to answer **“yes”** to any of the above questions the next steps are to prepare your change for review by adding the following information to the GitHub issue.